 Let’s not beat about the bush.
 Shooting your first wedding can be anxiety-inducing!
+In this article, we’ll discuss my five top tips for getting the job done well.

 Hopefully you’ve gained some experience as a second-shooter, so you’ve seen first-hand some of the challenges of wedding photography.